 Colombia and Mexico are a step closer to beneffiting from cross border tax co-operation and information sharing.
 Colombia has signed, and Mexico has deposited its instrument of ratification for the Multilateral Convention on Mutual Administrative Assistance in Tax Matters.

 Colombia y México están un paso más cerca de beneficiarse de la cooperación trasfronteriza y el intercambio de información.
 Colombia ha firmado y México ratificado la Convención sobre Asistencia Administrativa Mutua en Materia Fiscal.

 English, PDF, 1,569kb

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Argentina.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Israel.